-A Lasting Power of Attorney is a legal document which allows an individual to appoint someone else (known as the Attorney) to make decisions on their behalf if they lose capacity.
-An LPA is a legal safety net to protect your assets if you lose capacity in the future, and to ensure that you get any medical or health care that you need.
-An LPA allows you to plan ahead and appoint someone you trust to act in your best interests and make decisions about your health, finances, care or living arrangements.
-Whilst you can appoint as many as you wish, but we would recommend no more than four Attorneys.
+A Lasting Power of Attorney (LPA) is a legal document allowing an individual to appoint someone else (known as the Attorney) to make decisions on their behalf if they lose capacity.
+An LPA is a legal safety net to protect your assets if you lose capacity in the future ensuring that any medical or healthcare needs are provided for.
+This allows you to plan ahead by appointing someone you trust to act in your best interests and make decisions about your health, finances, care or living arrangements.
+Whilst you can appoint as many as you wish, we would recommend appointing no more than four Attorneys.
 Our team of expert solicitors have significant experience in this area and can explain how best to use a Lasting Power of Attorney.
 To arrange a home visit or discuss matters with us at our Cardiff or Newport office, contact Harding Evans today.

 What kinds of LPA are there?